-One of the main causes of these symptoms, regardless of type of incontinence, is age.
+One of the main causes of these symptoms, regardless of the type of incontinence, is age.
 As our bodies age, muscles in the bladder and urethra weaken, and we are not able to sustain as much control over them.
 Other factors that may cause incontinence include:

-- Pregnancy and childbirth;
+- Pregnancy and childbirth

-- Enlarged prostate;
+- Enlarged prostate

-- Prostate cancer;
+- Prostate cancer

-- Obstruction or blockage;
+- Obstruction or blockage

-- Neurological disorders such as multiple sclerosis, Parkinson’s disease, or stroke.
+- Neurological disorders such as multiple sclerosis, Parkinson’s disease, or stroke

 How does Botox for incontinence work?

-Botox treatment for incontinence was approved by the FDA in 2013 as an interventional therapy to temporarily prevent incontinence and other symptoms of overactive bladder syndrome.
-Botox is typically only recommended to patients who have not responded satisfactorily to the more traditional medications and treatments for incontinence.
+Botox treatment for incontinence was approved by the Food and Drug Administration (FDA) in 2013 as an interventional therapy to temporarily prevent incontinence and other symptoms of overactive bladder syndrome.
+Botox is typically only recommended to patients who have not responded satisfactorily to more traditional medications and treatments for incontinence.

 Botox is an effective treatment for incontinence because it works to temporarily paralyze muscles upon injection.
-It is made of botulinum toxin type A, a neurotoxin that blocks chemicals signals between the muscles and the brain.
+It contains botulinum toxin type A, a neurotoxin that blocks chemical signals between the muscles and the brain.
 When these signals are interrupted, the muscles that have been injected with Botox are effectively paralyzed and do not contract.
 With Botox injections, muscle spasms are temporarily stopped and the muscles relax.